Example: Simulating Election Poll Bias and Variance

 Our ultimate goal is to understand the frequency that a poll incorrectly calls the election for Hillary Clinton when a sample is collected with absolutely no bias and also when there is a small amount of non-response bias.
 We begin by setting up the urn model for the first scenario.

 Our urn model for carrying out a poll of Pennsylvania voters is an after-the-fact situation where we use the outcome of the election.
 The urn has 6,165,478 marbles in it, one for each voter.
-Like with our tiny population, we write on each marble the candidate that they voted for, draw 1500 marbles from the urn (1500 is about the typical size of the polls), and tally up the votes for Trump, Clinton, and any other candidate.
+Like with our tiny population, we write on each marble the candidate that they voted for, draw 1500 marbles from the urn (1500 is a typical size for these polls), and tally up the votes for Trump, Clinton, and any other candidate.
 From the tally, we can calculate Trump’s lead over Clinton.

 proportions = np.array([0.4818, 0.4746, 1 - (0.4818 + 0.4746)]) n = 1_500 N = 6_165_478 votes = np.trunc(N * proportions).astype(int) votes